jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 ### Assignment submission

-Following the tutorial, you now have a full page map.
+Following the tutorial, you now have a full-page map.
 Now use what you have learned to make the following customizations:

-1. Include at least 1 pin marker with a custom color (use a different color than default blue or the tutorial's red).
+1. Include at least 1 pin marker with a custom color (use a different color than the default blue or the tutorial's red).
 2. Add a pop-up that has a link (use a different link than the tutorial).
 3. Change the basemap style to something other than streets-v11.
 Use any [default style](https://docs.mapbox.com/api/maps/styles/){:target="_blank"} or [gallery style](https://www.mapbox.com/gallery/){:target="_blank"}
 4. Edit the title and byline text and add change at least 1 CSS property of the title/byline (e.g. color or alignment)